 Call DCFS at 845-486-3300 for emergency shelter placement.

-After 5 PM and on Weekends
+After 5 PM, on Weekends and Holidays

 Call 2-1-1, select English or Spanish, then press 7 to speak with trained staff who will assist with overnight shelter placement based on availability.